• Skip to primary navigation

 Slow cook for less time than you are used to

-Vegetables fall apart, get mushy, with all the flavour cooked right out of them.
+Vegetables fall apart, and get mushy, with all the flavour cooked right out of them.

-In this recipe -- the cook time is short.
+In this recipe -- the cooking time is short.
 2 hours on HIGH.
 That's it!

 browned acorn squash layered in a slow cooker with spicy tomato sauce